JustinKnueppel/go-fp/slice/README.md

 // - Jim
 ```

-## `Fold` vs `Reduce`
+## `Foldl` vs `Foldl1`

-The `Fold` function set allows for an initial value to be defined while the `Reduce` function set uses the first value in the slice as its initial value.
-Because of the need for a non-empty slice, the `Reduce` function set must return an `Option` to keep a full function mapping.
+The `Foldl` function set allows for an initial value to be defined while the `Foldl1` function set uses the first value in the slice as its initial value.
+Because of the need for a non-empty slice, the `Foldl1` function set must return an `Option` to keep a full function mapping.

-## Future functionality

-Once we have some sort of `Pair` or `Tuple` construct, the following functions will be added

-- `SplitAt` - Returns two slices split at the given index from the original
-- `ZipWith` - returns a slice of tuples where the ith element is the ith element of the two provided slices with the remaining elements of the longer slice getting truncated